-GPS is the most accurate way you can track and monitor vehicles within your fleet.
-Most GPS tracking devices have an accuracy range of 2-3 meters.
-They have become a vital piece of technology providing fleet managers with accurate information to work with.
+GPS is the most accurate way you can track and monitor vehicles within your fleet as most GPS tracking devices have an accuracy range of two to three metres and they have become a vital piece of technology providing fleet managers with accurate information to work with.

-The Global Positioning System (GPS) operates via information being sent to and from 30 or so satellites orbiting the Earth.
+GPS systems operate via information being sent to and from 30 or so satellites orbiting Earth.

 There are at least four GPS satellites within range of a GPS device no matter where it is on the planet.
 These satellites send signals to and from the GPS devices.
 This enables the software to calculate where the device is within a few meters range.

 It’s important to be aware that in-car navigation systems and GPS trackers do different things.

 Navigation systems provide a location for a vehicle and can plot future travel.
 While GPS tracking devices keep a record of where a vehicle has been, where it is at any time and helps “fill in the gaps” for some understanding of driver habits.

 How does GPS tracking work for fleet vehicles?